umran/fsm/readme.md

-# FSM: A Simple Library to Generate Finite State Machines in Go
+# FSM: A library with a simple API to generate finite state machines in go

 ## Usage
 Suppose we wanted to implement the following state machine for an entity called Order: